What is the problem?

 Decades ago, it may have required certain technical knowledge and skill to convert an unfinished firearm frame or receiver into a fully functioning firearm, but those days are over.
 Today, with just a few tools and less than an hour, a person with no gunsmithing skills can take an unfinished frame or receiver and make it into a working firearm.
-Online sellers have tapped into this unregulated market, becoming one-stop shops for ghost gun parts, tools, and how-to guides.
-And these sellers openly promote that these products are not regulated by ATF.
-It should come as no surprise that ghost gun recoveries across the US are on the rise, and have recently been connected with criminal enterprises, gun trafficking rings, and far-right extremists.
+Online sellers have tapped into this market, becoming one-stop shops for ghost gun parts, tools, and how-to guides.
+And these sellers openly promote that their products are designed to evade ATF regulation.
+It should come as no surprise that ghost gun recoveries across the U.S. are on the rise, and have recently been connected with criminal enterprises, gun trafficking rings, and far-right extremists.

 By the numbers

 There is at least one seller in 26 states across the country who is selling the core building blocks for a ghost gun.

 More than ⅔ of the 80 online firearms sellers identified started selling ghost gun building blocks only within the past 5 years.

 30 percent of guns recovered by ATF in California have no serial number on them, making it impossible for law enforcement to trace.